 In 1970, Johnny Winter recruited Rick, Randy, and Randy Jo to join his band and named it Johnny Winter and the McCoys.
 The name didn’t last very long: it was quickly changed to Johnny Winter And.
 Their first album included a song written by Rick, Rock And Roll, Hoochie Koo.
 A live album followed, but Johnny’s heroin addiction tore the group apart.

 Rick joined a group formed by Johnny’s brother, Edgar Winter’s White Trash.
 He played on their next album and played guitar, sang, and produced the album They Only Come Out At Night for the renamed Edgar Winter Group.
 That 1973 album contained the chart-topping instrumental, Frankenstein.

 Rick released his own solo album in late 1973.
-In early 1974, his version of Rock And Roll, Hoochie Koo was released.
+In early 1974, his solo version of Rock And Roll, Hoochie Koo was released.
 The single reached #23 and gave Rick his only top forty solo hit.
-The record probably doesn’t see much airplay any more thanks to a very offensive line at 2:37 into the record, but at the time nobody seemed to care.
-The song was used in the film Dazed And Confused in 1993.
+The record probably doesn’t see much airplay any more thanks to a very offensive line at 2:37 into the record, but at the time nobody seemed to notice.
+They used the song in the film Dazed And Confused in 1993.